 “You don’t ever see anybody throw back a beer in a beer commercial,” she said “You see the product in the shot and then people enjoying themselves, but you never really see people actually drinking the beer.”

-Maryland, where recreational marijuana remains illegal for now, is debating how to regulate advertising for medical cannabis.
-On Thursday, the state’s Medical Cannabis Commission approved restrictions that include a ban on advertising via radio, television and billboards, as well as through social media that fail to verify the user is at least 18 years old.
+Maryland, where recreational marijuana remains illegal, is debating how to regulate advertising for medical cannabis.
+On Thursday, the Maryland Medical Cannabis Commission approved restrictions that include a ban on advertising via radio, television and billboards, as well as through social media that fail to verify the user is at least 18.
 The proposed regulations will be submitted for legislative review.

 The commission reported $96 million in medical cannabis sales during the market’s first year of operation.
-By comparison, Colorado saw $1.5 billion in sales from medical and retail marijuana stores during 2017, up from $684 million in 2014, according to that state’s department of revenue.
+By comparison, Colorado saw $1.5 billion in sales from medical and retail marijuana stores during 2017, up from $684 million in 2014, according to that state’s revenue department.

 Culta is on its third Instagram account, Barch said, after accounts were shut down in September and November.

 “We had 10,000 followers, we had the largest social following in the state of Maryland, and then they just shut us down,” he said.
 “We started up again, and they shut us down a second time.
 So we just got it started again.”